Thank you for reading our post, please rate this article at the end.

 Needless to say, the terrain will greatly impact your speed and your ability to cover long distances.

-It probably isn’t a surprise for you that covering 8 miles on flat land is much easier than covering 8 miles upward.
-The same applies to steep descents – you will need to go slower downhill to keep your balance and prevent falling.
+It probably isn’t surprising that covering 8 miles on flat land is much easier than covering 8 miles upward.
+The same applies to steep descents – you must go slower downhill to keep your balance and prevent falling.

 Hiking time

-Just like things are with hiking speed, you need to pick a good balance of hiking time.
-It needs to be right in the middle where you can cover as many miles as possible without burning out.
+Like with hiking speed, you need to pick a good balance of hiking time.
+It needs to be right in the middle, where you can cover as many miles as possible without burning out.

 Weather

-Bad weather will slow you down – heavy rain can limit visibility and make you more careful, while the scorching heat of the sun may exhaust you quicker.
-Due to this, if you want to cover as much land as possible, you will need to choose a cool and clear day for your hike.
+Bad weather will slow you down.
+Heavy rain can limit visibility and make you more careful, while the scorching sun may exhaust you quickly.
+Therefore, choose a cool and clear day for your hike if you want to cover as much land as possible.

 Carried weight

-Having 20 pounds on your back will make you burn more energy while hiking.
-If you have plenty of stuff with you, then you will need to spend more energy to keep up the pace.
+Having 20 pounds on your back will burn more energy while hiking.
+If you have plenty of stuff, you must spend more energy to keep up the pace.
 Or, you will need to slow down to keep your energy expenditure at the same level, but you will cover less land this way.

 You will also need to make some compromises by taking only as much stuff with you as necessary.
 If this means that you will have to leave your trusty laptop at home, then so be it.